Six ways to keep flexible

 3 Stretch those calves

 “This is essential for good lower-limb circulation and assisting in the hip movement,” says Kale.
 Stand facing a wall with one leg stretched behind you, heel on floor and knee straight.
 Bend the front leg and gently lunge until you feel a calf stretch.
 Hold for 10 to 30 seconds: repeat five times.
 As an extra, push the buttock of the back leg slightly forwards for a front hip stretch.

 4 Eat well for your joints

-While no one food will fast-track you to flexibility, combine healthy eating with exercise and you’re on to a winner.
-Dose up on omega 3-rich oily fish, said to help reduce inflammation, or flaxseeds and walnuts for a plant-based source of good fatty acids.
-And look for foods high in antioxidant-rich flavonoids, such as berries, which have anti-inflammatory, weight-stabilising properties.
+While no one food will fast-track you to flexibility, combine healthy eating with exercise and you’re onto a winner.
+Dose up on omega 3-rich oily fish, said to help reduce inflammation or flaxseeds and walnuts for a plant-based source of good fatty acids.
+And look for foods high in antioxidant-rich flavonoids, such as berries, which have anti-inflammatory, weight-stabilizing properties.

 5 Don't neglect your neck

 “Maintaining your neck’s range of movement will help posture and assist in functional activities, such as driving,” says Kale.
 Sit on a chair without slouching or leaning forwards.
 If you are standing, ensure your chin is not poking forwards.
 Gently turn your neck to one side and hold for 10 seconds, then repeat on the other side.